SaraConference2k25/conference-management-system-frontend/README.md

 ## 🎯 Overview

-SARA Conference 2025 is a comprehensive, enterprise-grade conference management platform built with modern web technologies.
+SaraConference2025 is a comprehensive, enterprise-grade conference management platform built with modern web technologies.
 This frontend application provides an intuitive interface for conference participants, evaluators, and administrators to manage academic paper submissions, reviews, and conference logistics.

 ### Project Purpose